Square-densities, and volume forms

-An important difference beween the two formulae is the $(k+1)!$-fold symmetry in the Heron formula, where the Gram formula is only $k!$-fold symmetric, because of the special role of $A_{0}$.
+An important difference beween the two formulae is the $(k+1)!$-fold symmetry in the Heron formula, where the Gram formula is apriori only $k!$-fold symmetric, because of the special role of the chosen origin.

-This Gram method of calculating the square-volumes has the advantage that it it is easy to describe algebraically, and in particular, it is easy to describe what happens if one changes the metric; this is needed, when dealing with Riemannian manifolds, where the metric (the metric tensor) changes from point to point.
+This Gram method of calculating the square-volumes has the advantage that it it is easy to describe algebraically, and in particular, it is easy to describe what happens if one changes the metric; this is needed, when dealing with Riemannian manifolds, where the metric tensor, in any given coordinate chart, changes from point to point.

-We begin in Section 1 by recalling the classical case of Euclidean spaces, i.e.\ finite dimensional vector spaces over $R$ equipped with a positive definite inner product; equivalently, with a constant metric tensor.
+We begin in Section \ref{Sec1x} by recalling the classical case of Euclidean spaces.
 In particular, we recall the comparison (standard, but non-trivial) between the Heron and Gram calculations.
-In Section 2, we study Riemannian metrics on manifolds, in synthetic, or combinatorial terms, and the resulting ``infinitesimal'' simplices, and their square volume.
-In Section \ref{RSCx}, we relate the volume form of an $n$-dimensional Riemannian manifold to the volume of certain infinitesimal $n$-simplices.
-This was also attempted in my \cite{[VF]}; I hope that the present account will be less ad hoc.
+This Section is essentially a piece of standard linear algebra.